Spicy red lentil and pineapple soup will energize you with creamy lentils, sweet-sour pineapple, and an Indian-inspired spice blend.

 Tomatoes – Fresh tomatoes are pureed with half the pineapple to flavor the soup.
-I've not tried this recipe with canned tomatoes, although they could be substituted if you don't have fresh available.
+Substitute with canned tomatoes packed in juice.

 If you want to substitute ground spices for whole, use the following equivalents as a rough guide:

 - 2 teaspoons cumin seeds = 1 ½ teaspoon of ground cumin